MicrosoftDocs/PowerShell-Docs/reference/7.4/Microsoft.PowerShell.Core/About/about_Pwsh.md

 Similarly, if you want to execute the same command from a _Batch script_, you would use `%~dp0` instead of `.\` or `$PSScriptRoot` to represent the current execution directory: `pwsh -File %~dp0test.ps1 -TestParam %windir%`.
-If you instead used `.\test.ps1`, PowerShell would throw an error because it can't find the literal path `.\test.ps1`
+If you use `.\test.ps1` instead, PowerShell throws an error because it can't find the literal path `.\test.ps1`

 > [!NOTE]
 > The **File** parameter can't support scripts using a parameter that expects